Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 213.5 combined points in 65 of 82 games this season.
+- In 65 of 82 games this season, Boston and its opponents have combined to total more than 214.5 points.

-- Boston has an average point total of 229.4 in its games this year, 15.9 more points than this matchup's over/under.
+- The average total in Boston's outings this year is 229.4, 14.9 more points than this game's over/under.

-- The Celtics have a 45-37-0 record against the spread this season.
+- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 76ers Betting Records & Stats

-- Philadelphia has played 57 games this season that ended with a combined score higher than 213.5 points.
+- Philadelphia has combined with its opponent to score more than 214.5 points in 56 of 82 games this season.

-- Philadelphia's outings this season have a 226.1-point average over/under, 12.6 more points than this game's total.
+- Philadelphia's games this year have had a 226.1-point total on average, 11.6 more points than this matchup's over/under.

 - The 76ers have been chosen as underdogs in 25 games this year and have walked away with the win 12 times (48%) in those games.

-- This season, Philadelphia has won eight of its 19 games, or 42.1%, when it is the underdog by at least +110 on the moneyline.
+- This season, Philadelphia has won seven of its 16 games, or 43.8%, when it is the underdog by at least +120 on the moneyline.

-- Philadelphia has an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.
+- Philadelphia has an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

 Celtics vs. 76ers Over/Under Stats (Regular Season)